This feature allows you to create a test starting with a specification file.

 There are two ways to build a test from a specification file.
 The first would be uploading the specification file itself.
 The second would be providing the URL that points to the specification file.
 The dropdown on the top right of the screen allows you to select your mode.

-The file can be uploaded by dragging it into the middle of the window or by clicking on the middle of the window and selecting the file from the popup.
+The file can be uploaded by clicking “Attach File” button and selecting the file from the popup.

 You may also reference the specification file with a URL.
 Selecting the URL field in the dropdown will open the SPEC URL field.